 What is the Operating Ratio Formula?

-Operating ratio is the ratio of the company’s operating expenses to net sales.
-Operating expenses include administrative expenses, selling and distribution expenses, cost of goods sold, salary, rent, other labor costs, depreciation, etc. It is also called the operating cost ratio or operating expense ratio.
+Operating ratio formula is the ratio of the company’s operating expenses to net sales, where, operating expenses include administrative expenses, selling and distribution expenses, cost of goods sold, salary, rent, other labor costs, depreciation, etc. It is also called the operating cost ratio or operating expense ratio.
 The ratio is generally expressed in percentage terms.
 Lesser the operating ratio, the better it is for the company.
 This is because a lower ratio indicates it is carrying out its operations efficiently.

 The cost of goods sold is added to operating expenses to find out the operating ratio.